Jozefov/PyClassyFire/README.md

 - **Batch Processing:** Process large lists of SMILES strings.
 - **Canonicalization:** Ensures consistent SMILES representation using RDKit.
 - **Error Handling:** Handling of parsing and API errors.
-- **Resuming Processed molecules** Enable to start from where we stopped
+- **Resuming Processed molecules:** Enable to start from where we stopped

 ## Installation